ele-dev/IT-S_GameServer/README.md

 # Installation/Setup Steps:
 - Clone the master branch of the repo on a linux machine
-- Run the buildApplication.sh script to get a runnable .jar file
 - Set the environment variables and settings in the config.txt file
-- Make sure the Database is running on the same host
+- Make sure the MariaDB Database is running on the same host
+- Run the executable jar file using the command java -jar GameServer.jar